ArtPoon/slides/markdown/mimm4750g-l3.md

 # Converting between file formats

 * One of the fundamental tasks in bioinformatics is the conversion of data from one format to another.
+* Different programs write data to files in different formats, even when the data contain the same information.
-* Often a required step to feed the output of one program as input for another.
+* Converting formats is often a required step to feed the output of one program as input for another (building *pipelines*).

 ---